S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Account for (v.)**: to take the responsibility for something.
-**Accountability (principle)**: Respond when something is needed, do what you agreed to and take ownership for the course of the organization.
+**Accountability (principle)**: Respond when something is needed, do what you agreed to do, and take ownership for the course of the organization.
 **Agreement**: An agreed upon guideline, process or protocol designed to guide the flow of value.
 **Alignment**: The process of bringing the actions of all parts of an organization in line with the organization's objectives.
 **Backlog**: A visible list of (often prioritized) uncompleted work items (drivers) that need to be addressed.